fmfi-svt-deadlock/libdeadcom/docs/dcl2/protocol.md

 #### CONN_ACK frame

-CONN_ACK is used to acknowledge either the CMD_CONNECT or CMD_DISCONNECT.
+CONN_ACK is used to acknowledge either the CONN frame.
 It has U format Control Field, where M is 0x66 (HDLC UA Response) and the P/F bit is set.

-#### DISCONNECTED frame

-DISCONNECTED frame is used as a response when the station is in disconnected mode.
-It has U format Control Field, where M is 0x78 and the P/F bit is set.

 Procedures of operation
 -----------------------